 Simply put, bronchitis is an inflammation of the trachea (airway).
 It can be acute or chronic.

-One rather common form of acute bronchitis is kennel cough (acute tracheobronchitis), which is a group of highly contagious respiratory diseases found in dogs, especially among those in boarding kennels or those who have been to places where large number of dogs gather (e.g. dog parks, dog shows, etc.)
+One rather common form of acute bronchitis is kennel cough (acute tracheobronchitis), which is a group of highly contagious respiratory diseases found in dogs.
+Specifically susceptible to kennel cough are dogs in boarding kennels or those who have been to places where large number of dogs gather (e.g. dog parks, dog shows, etc.)

 Chronic bronchitis is characterized by an acute inflammatory reaction of the interior of the smaller airways.
 It usually affects middle-aged dogs.
 Both male and female dogs can be affected.